poare/lqcd/notes.md

 - Write up exactly what I'm calculating, and send it to Phiala.
 Rerun the code as well.
 - I'm going to run two more configurations today to see if there's anything I can do to the solver to fix the errors with the pion mass.
 These are:
   - Job 230701.
 Using two clover solvers with solveU = CL_u:solver(1e-10, 1000, 1e-25, 2000)
-  - Job TODO.
+  - Job 230706.
 Using two clover solvers with the single inverter, solveU = CL_u:solver(1e-22, 10000)